Frequently Asked Questions

 How are Hillsborough Red’s unique?

 Before releasing our wines, we like to age them a bit longer than other Virginia wineries to give them a softer and creamier taste.
 We typically prefer to release our reds in 4-5 years past their vintage date, the whites at least 1 year.
 The vintage date represents the year the grapes were harvested.
 We don’t filter our reds in the winery because it strips flavor and thins out the wine.
 We recommend decanting each bottle using a stainless steel filter before serving it at home as we do here in the tasting room.
 This not only removes the sediment but also aerates the wine opening up the flavors.
+Anyone interested in learning more about our Virginia varietals over the years, join us for our different Vertical Tastings and Tours with the Winemaker ~ all our events are edutaining!!

 Are the flavors, spices, and different fruits that I taste, and smell actually added to the wine?